What age range do you accept at River Oak?

 Do you offer any type of scholarship?

-Unfortunately, at this time scholarships/tuition assistance is not available as this is our founding year.
-However, our application is pending with the FLDOE, and we may soon start participating in the scholarship program in the upcoming 2021 school year.
+Unfortunately, at this time scholarships/tuition assistance is not available as this time.
+However, our application is pending with the FLDOE, and we may soon start participating in a few chosen scholarship programs in the upcoming 2022 school year.
 Please call to verify if we are able to accept your child's specific scholarship.
+We will not be accepting the Gardiner Scholarship in the future.

 What are your Ethics in Education Policies and Procedures?